MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migrate-hyperv-replicate.md

 ---
-title: Discover and replicate Hyper-V VMs for migration to Azure Stack HCI using Azure Migrate (preview)
+title: Discover and replicate Hyper-V VMs for migration to Azure Local using Azure Migrate (preview)
-description: Learn the discovery and replication process for Hyper-V VMs to Azure Stack HCI using Azure Migrate (preview).
+description: Learn the discovery and replication process for Hyper-V VMs to Azure Local using Azure Migrate (preview).
 author: alkohli
 ms.topic: how-to
-ms.date: 03/05/2024
+ms.date: 10/16/2024
 ms.author: alkohli
 ---

-# Discover and replicate Hyper-V VMs for migration to Azure Stack HCI using Azure Migrate (preview)
+# Discover and replicate Hyper-V VMs for migration to Azure Local using Azure Migrate (preview)

 [!INCLUDE [applies-to](../../hci/includes/hci-applies-to-23h2.md)]

-This article describes the discovery and replication phase for Hyper-V virtual machine (VM) migration to Azure Stack HCI using Azure Migrate.
+This article describes the discovery and replication phase for Hyper-V virtual machine (VM) migration to Azure Local using Azure Migrate.

 [!INCLUDE [important](../../hci/includes/hci-preview.md)]